Frequently Asked Questions

 How can parents/guardians partner with advisors?

-How can parents/guardians contact the AAC?
+How can parents/family members contact the AAC?

 Please contact the AAC by calling the main line at 412-268-2924 or by searching for a specific advisor.
 If you are unsure who the advisor is, please call and we will be happy to assist you.